colinhacks/zod/README.md

 // 'Salmon' | 'Tuna' | 'Trout'
 ```

-You must pass the array of values directly into `z.enum()`.
+`z.enum` is a Zod-native way to declare a schema with a fixed set of allowable _string_ values.
+Pass the array of values directly into `z.enum()`.
 Alternatively, use `as const` to define your enum values as a tuple of strings.
 See the [const assertion docs](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) for details.

 ```ts
 const VALUES = ["Salmon", "Tuna", "Trout"] as const;
 const FishEnum = z.enum(VALUES);
 ```

-This is not allowed:
+This is not allowed, since Zod isn't able to infer the exact values of each elements.

 ```ts
 const fish = ["Salmon", "Tuna", "Trout"];
 const FishEnum = z.enum(fish);
 ```

-In that case, the inferred type of `fish` is simply `string[]`, so Zod isn't able to infer the individual enum elements.

 **Autocompletion**